 - 8. The investigator will then contact the Complainant and any witnesses, and will arrange to conduct interviews and receive any written submissions. - 9.
-All parties interviewed by the investigator will have the right to have a support person present.

-- 10. The investigator will examine all of the information submitted by all witnesses and any other information gathered during the investigation and conduct all interviews in a fair, impartial and professional manner. - 11.
+All parties interviewed by the investigator will have the right to have a support person present - 10.
+The investigator will examine all of the information submitted by all witnesses and any other information gathered during the investigation and conduct all interviews in a fair, impartial and professional manner. - 11.
 The investigator will give the Complainant and the Respondent an opportunity to respond to evidence considered by the investigator in the course of the investigation.
 Either the Complainant or the Respondent may request that the investigator ask questions of the other or any person related to the evidence.
 The investigator will determine whether or not to ask such questions.
 The investigator will refuse to ask questions that have no evidentiary or probative value and that are likely only to intimidate or harass another person. - 12.
 Should any individual refuse to provide a statement or participate in an investigation, the investigation will proceed and outcome(s) will be based on the available information. - 13.
 The investigator will endeavor to complete the investigation within 60 days of being appointed. - 14.
-Upon completion of the investigation, the investigator will send to Legal Counsel a report (the "Investigator's Report"), which will include: - (a) a summary of the allegation giving rise to the Report; - (b) a summary of relevant evidence gathered during the investigation; and - (c) the investigator's findings of fact, including whether the alleged conduct occurred, on a balance of probabilities, and whether the conduct was a contravention of this policy. - 15.
+Upon completion of the investigation, the investigator will send to Legal Counsel a report (the "Investigator's Report"), which will include:

+- a. a summary of the allegation giving rise to the Report; - b. a summary of relevant evidence gathered during the investigation; and - c. the investigator's findings of fact, including whether the alleged conduct occurred, on a balance of probabilities, and whether the conduct was a contravention of this policy. - 15.
 Legal Counsel will provide a copy of the Investigator's Report to the President, the Complainant and the Respondent. - 16.
 The President will review the Investigator's Report and may request further information from Legal Counsel and the Investigator before deciding whether or not to accept the Investigator's findings and making a determination with regard to any sanction.
-The President may consider as well the possibility that another TRU policy was breached, based on the findings of the Investigator. - In the case of a student Respondent, the President may determine what sanctions, up to and including suspension or expulsion, are appropriate.
+The President may consider as well the possibility that another TRU policy was breached, based on the findings of the Investigator. - In the case of a student Respondent, the President may determine what sanctions, up to and including suspension, are appropriate.
 In the case of an employee Respondent, the President may determine what sanctions, up to and including termination of employment, are appropriate.
-The President may request further information from the Complainant and/or the Respondent before deciding upon the appropriate sanction.

-- 17. The President will arrange for a response letter to be sent to both the Complainant and the Respondent (the "Outcome Letter") which will contain the following: - (a) whether or not a breach of the policy was found to have occurred; and - (b) the sanction imposed against the Respondent, which will be redacted from the letter to the Complainant unless knowledge of the sanction is necessary to protect the Complainant's health or safety. - 18.
-Any witness is entitled to receive, upon request, information that constitutes Personal Information of that witness, as defined in the Freedom of Information and Protection of Privacy Act.
+The President may request further information from the Complainant and/or the Respondent before deciding upon the appropriate sanction. - 17.
+The President will arrange for a response letter to be sent to both the Complainant and the Respondent (the "Outcome Letter") which will contain the following: - a. whether or not a breach of the policy was found to have occurred; and - b. the sanction imposed against the Respondent, which will be redacted from the letter to the Complainant unless knowledge of the sanction is necessary to protect the Complainant's health or safety. - 18.
+Any witness is entitled to receive, upon request, information that constitutes Personal Information of that witness, as defined in the Freedom of Information and Protection of Privacy Act. - 19.
+All reports received by Responsible Officers that involve students are to be recorded and stored in the Office of Student Affairs.
+All reports received by Responsible Officers that do not involve students are to be recorded and stored by the Associate Vice President- People and Culture.